OpenSuSE Man Pages

 Interpret numeric entities into text.
 For example, uid is con-

-Use the given file instead of the logs.
-This is to aid analysis
+Use the given file or directory instead of the logs.
+This is to

-where the logs have been moved to another machine or only part
+aid analysis where the logs have been moved to another machine

 --input-logs